JohanVanslembrouck/corolib/examples/clientserver3/README.md

 This operation has been removed in server7.cpp.

 cs3-server8 (server8.cpp) is based on cs3-server7 (server7.cpp).
-However, server8.cpp uses "observer" couroutines, where one observer couroutine waits for and handles 1 specific request. server8.cpp resumes the observer coroutine that is interested in that request.
+server8.cpp uses "observer" couroutines, where one observer couroutine waits for and handles 1 specific request. server8.cpp resumes the observer coroutine that is interested in that request.

+cs3-server9 (server9.cpp) is based on cs3-server8 (server8.cpp).
+In contrast to cs3-server8.cpp, cs3-server9.cpp uses a coroutine "chain" from read_client_request to serverRequest.operationX,
+i.e. all functions in between (in server8.cpp) have been turned into coroutines.

 cs3-client2 (client2.cpp) is a variant of cs3-client1 (client1.cpp).
 cs3-client2 allows coroutine mainflow() to follow the progress of coroutine mainflow(process_info_t &process_info).